2021CES/FindUnknownTechnologies/README.md

 DO NOT add spaces before or after the config file entries Specify the absolute project path(starting from the root folder)
 ```
-Open a command prompt(or Powershell window) and type in either of the following commands:
+Open a command prompt and type in either of the following command:
 ```bash
 run.bat
 ```